Varsity Pictures

 Varsity Pictures was an American film and television production company founded in 2007 by Sharla Sumpter Bridgett and Brian Robbins.
 It produced Sonny with a Chance, So Random!, Blue Mountain State, Supah Ninjas, and Fred: The Show.
 It also produced Fred: The Movie, Playing with Guns, Fred 2: Night of the Living Fred, and A Thousand Words.

+History

+The company was formed in 2007 under a first-look deal at DreamWorks Pictures following the dissolution of the Tollin/Robbins Productions partnership.
+It was managed by Brian Robbins, who previously co-ran Tollin/Robbins Productions, and Sharla Sumpter Bridgett, the former head of Tollin/Robbins' film production unit.
+The company name is named after the movie Varsity Blues, which Brian Robbins is producing and directing.

+In 2012, the partnership ended.
+Sumpter Bridgett left to launch her own independent company, while Robbins took sole leadership of Varsity Pictures to produce The Royals under an overall deal with Lionsgate Television.